 Hi, I'm Kenrick (he/him).
 Welcome!

-For the past last 15 years I've had the honor of building and scaling programs and organizations in areas I am deeply passionate about, such as social impact and entrepreneurship; urban policy; intersectional diversity, inclusion, and equity; and inclusive sports.
+For the past 15 years I've had the honor of building and scaling programs and organizations in areas I am deeply passionate about, such as social justice and entrepreneurship; urban policy; intersectional diversity, inclusion, and equity; and inclusive sports.

-In past roles, I've served as the first full-time Executive Director of the Indo-Caribbean Alliance; Director of Education, Career Services, and Community at the YWCA of Queens; Director of Professional Development and Quality Assurance for The Leaguers, Inc; Manager of the Small Business Support Project at Brooklyn A; and development officer at Diaspora Community Services.
+I've served as Executive Director of the Indo-Caribbean Alliance; Director of Education, Career Services, and Community at the YWCA of Queens; Director of Professional Development and Quality Assurance for The Leaguers, Inc; Manager of the Small Business Support Project at Brooklyn A; and development officer at Diaspora Community Services.

 I was born in Guyana, raised in the NYC area, and currently live in Newark, NJ.
 I hold a BA in Politics from New York University, and an MS in Urban Policy and Leadership from CUNY-Hunter College.

 *I also smile much more in person than in photos.